bl1231/bilbomd-ui/README.md

 - 1.4.2
   - Improvements to the Molstar viewer.
 - 1.4.1
-  - Forgot to merge the feature brnach... oops.
+  - Forgot to merge the feature branch... oops.
   - Now we should have a Molstar viewer.
 - 1.4.0
   - Add [Molstar][Molstar] viewer for Scoper Job detail page.